apache/flink-web/_posts/2020-12-02-pipelined-region-sheduling.md

 making it generally possible to run the whole _batch_ job with only a single _slot_.
 At the same time, if the cluster provides more resources, Flink will run as many regions as possible in parallel to improve the overall job performance.

-### No resource waste
+**No resource waste**

-As mentioned in the definition of the _pipelined region_, all its _subtasks_ have to run simultaneously.
+As mentioned in the definition of _pipelined region_, all its _subtasks_ have to run simultaneously.
 The _subtasks_ of other regions either cannot or do not have to run at the same time.
-Hence, the _pipelined region_ is the minimum subgraph of a _batch_ job’s _ExecutionGraph_ which has to be scheduled at once.
+This means that a _pipelined region_ is the minimum subgraph of a _batch_ job’s _ExecutionGraph_ that has to be scheduled at once.
-There is no way to run the job with fewer resources than needed to run the largest region.
-Hence, there can be no resource waste.
+There is no way to run the job with fewer resources than needed to run the largest region, and so there can be no resource waste.

 <div class="alert alert-info" markdown="1">
 <span class="label label-info" style="display: inline-block"><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> Note (out of scope)</span>
-The amount of resources, required to run a region, can be further optimized separately.
+The amount of resources required to run a region can be further optimized separately.
 It depends on _co-location constraints_ and _slot sharing groups_ of the region’s _subtasks_.
 Check [FLINK-18689](https://issues.apache.org/jira/browse/FLINK-18689) for details.
 </div>

 # Conclusion

 Scheduling is a fundamental component of the Flink stack.
-In this blogpost, how scheduling affects resource utilization and failover as a part of the user experience.
+In this blogpost, we recapped how scheduling affects resource utilization and failover as a part of the user experience.
-We described the limitations of Flink’s old scheduler and introduced a new approach to tackle them: the  _pipelined region scheduler_, which will be available with Flink 1.12.
+We described the limitations of Flink’s old scheduler and introduced a new approach to tackle them: the  _pipelined region scheduler_, which ships with Flink 1.12.
-The blogpost also explained how the new _pipelined region failover_ works, which has been introduced in Flink 1.11.
+The blogpost also explained how _pipelined region failover_ (introduced in Flink 1.11) works.

-Stay tuned for more additions and features in upcoming releases.
+Stay tuned for more improvements to scheduling in upcoming releases.
 If you have any suggestions or questions for the community, we encourage you to sign up to the Apache Flink [mailing lists](https://flink.apache.org/community.html#mailing-lists) and become part of the discussion.

 # Appendix